 9. Woodcutters Arms – Pub in Hout Bay

 A pub built in the traditional British style, the Woodcutter’s Arms is a great place to hang out with mates, down plenty of beers and catch the games.
 With four big screens and a warm, welcoming vibe and the Hout Bay air all accompanying you and your love of the game.
 The Woodcutter has a warm, friendly atmosphere for Sunday lunch or late night banter.

 Springboks is one of the places everyone goes to after a game, and even FOR the game.
-The atmosphere is perfect and encompasses everything that a lover of sport needs: good food, beer and big TV’s.
-With an all new menu to be explored and happy hour every weekday from 4pm to 7pm, Springboks must be on your bucket list when it comes to restaurants every sport-lover needs to visit.
+The atmosphere is perfect and encompasses everything that a lover of the sport needs: good food, beer and big TV’s.
+With an all-new menu to be explored and happy hour every weekday from 4 pm to 7 pm, Springboks must be on your bucket list when it comes to restaurants every sport-lover needs to visit.